filipecalasans/mlp/README.md

 ### Cross-Entropy Cost Function (Switching the Neural Network Cost Function)

-The source file *cross-entropy-cost-function.py* applies a NN with Cross-Entropy Cost function over the Iris Data Set.
-I show in this example that in order to implement different cost functions, users must provide the NeuralNetwork construct with a class with two static methods: *fn*(Cost Functon) and *gradient* (Function Gradient).
+The source file *cross-entropy-cost-function.py* applies a NN with Cross-Entropy Cost function over the Iris Dataset.
+This example shows that in order to implement different cost functions, users must provide the NeuralNetwork construct with a class with two static methods: *fn*(Cost Functon) and *gradient* (Function Gradient).

 ```python